A List of Frequently Asked Questions

 23. What else is there to do when Im at the Cave Headquarters?

-Browse in the Bat Pot Gift Shop, housed in the historic C. C. C. headquarters building and filled with treasures.
-Enjoy a meal at Rincon Johns Fresh-Air Café.
+Browse in the Bat Pot Gift Shop, housed in the historic C. C. C. headquarters building and filled with charming treasures.
 Stroll in the Bat Garden, which highlights desert plants that are pollinated by nectar-feeding bats.
 Or just sit under the ramada and enjoy one of the most spectacular views in southern Arizonaoverlooking the rest of Colossal Cave Mountain Park and beyond: on a clear day, as far as old Mexico.

 Yes.
 The Ranch has been a working Ranch since 1878 and still is.
 The Pima County Parklands Foundation, under contract with Pima County, controls Colossal Cave Mountain Park and the Ranch property.
 The Parklands Foundation has 5,714 acres of State grazing leases surrounding the Park.
-Currently the Ranch is a cow-calf operation with approximately 65 head of mother cows grazing year-round.
+Currently the Ranch is a cow-calf operation.
 We have two resident cowboys who handle the ranching operation.

 In Spanish, "La Posta Quemada" means "burned post office" or "burned stage station."
 The Southern Pacific Mail line operated a stagecoach stop in the mid-1870s on what today is part of La Posta Quemada Ranch.
 Edward Vail, who co-owned the Ranch immediately thereafter, wrote that there was a burned stage station in the area in 1875, "hence the name Posta quemada'Burnt station.' " We know of three fires on the Ranch since 1879.